 She is an experienced project management lecturer, whose teaching focuses on developing the skills that are needed to manage complex projects and deliver the results.

-Yousefi, N, Sobhani, A, Naeni, LM & Currie, KR 2019, 'Using statistical control charts: To monitor duration-based performance of project', Journal of Modern Project Management, vol. 6, no. 3, pp. 88-103.View/Download from: UTS OPUS or Publisher's site
+Yousefi, N, Sobhani, A, Naeni, LM & Currie, KR 2019, 'Using statistical control charts: To monitor duration-based performance of project', Journal of Modern Project Management, vol. 6, no. 3, pp. 88-103.View/Download from: Publisher's site

 © 2019 Editora Mundos Sociais.
 All Rights Reserved.
 Monitoring of project performance is a crucial task of project managers that significantly affect the project success or failure.
 Earned Value Management (EVM) is a well-known tool to evaluate project performance and an effective technique for identifying delays and proposing appropriate corrective actions.
 The original EVM analysis is a monetary-based method and it can be misleading in the evaluation of the project schedule performance and estimation of the project duration.
 Earned Duration Management (EDM) is a more recent method that introduces metrics for the project schedule performance evaluation and improves EVM analysis.
 In this paper, we apply statistical control charts on EDM indices to better investigate the variations of project schedule performance.
 Control charts are decision support tools to detect the out of control performance.
 Usually, project performance measurements are auto-correlated and not following the normal distribution.
 Hence, in this paper, a two-step adjustment framework is proposed to make the control charts applicable to non-normal and auto-correlated measurements.
 The case study project illustrates how the new method can be implemented in practice.
 The numerical results conclude that employing a control chart method along with analyzing the actual values of EDM indices increases the capability of project management teams to detect cost and schedule problems on time.

-Moslemi Naeni, L, Craig, H, Berretta, R & Moscato, P 2016, 'A Novel Clustering Methodology Based on Modularity Optimisation for Detecting Authorship Affinities in Shakespearean Era Plays', PLoS One, vol. 11, no. 8.View/Download from: UTS OPUS or Publisher's site
+Moslemi Naeni, L, Craig, H, Berretta, R & Moscato, P 2016, 'A Novel Clustering Methodology Based on Modularity Optimisation for Detecting Authorship Affinities in Shakespearean Era Plays', PLoS One, vol. 11, no. 8.View/Download from: Publisher's site

 In this study we propose a novel, unsupervised clustering methodology for analyzing large datasets.
 This new, efficient methodology converts the general clustering problem into the community detection problem in graph by using the Jensen-Shannon distance, a dissimilarity measure originating in Information Theory.
 Moreover, we use graph theoretic concepts for the generation and analysis of proximity graphs.
 Our methodology is based on a newly proposed memetic algorithm (iMA-Net) for discovering clusters of data elements by maximizing the modularity function in proximity graphs of literary works.
 To test the effectiveness of this general methodology, we apply it to a text corpus dataset, which contains frequencies of approximately 55,114 unique words across all 168 written in the Shakespearean era (16th and 17th centuries), to analyze and detect clusters of similar plays.
 Experimental results and comparison with state-of-the-art clustering methods demonstrate the remarkable performance of our new method for identifying high quality clusters which reflect the commonalities in the literary style of the plays.

-Salehipour, A, Moslemi Naeni, L, Khanbabaei, R & Javaheri, A 2016, 'Lessons Learned from Applying the Individuals Control Charts to Monitoring Autocorrelated Project Performance Data', Journal of Construction Engineering and Management, vol. 142, no. 5.View/Download from: UTS OPUS or Publisher's site
+Salehipour, A, Moslemi Naeni, L, Khanbabaei, R & Javaheri, A 2016, 'Lessons Learned from Applying the Individuals Control Charts to Monitoring Autocorrelated Project Performance Data', Journal of Construction Engineering and Management, vol. 142, no. 5.View/Download from: Publisher's site

 The well-known earned value technique measures and evaluates project performance.
 It uncovers schedule and cost deviations from the baseline plan.
 However, it is not established to determine acceptable levels of deviations from the baseline.
 This study applies the Shewhart individuals control charts to overcome this limitation; the charts monitor trends in the project performance behavior and allow them to be detected before the project deviates much from the baseline plan.
 The study statistically monitors several well-known earned value indexes of a construction project, where the data are autocorrelated and nonnormally distributed.
 The investigated case showed that the individuals control charts enhance capability of the earned value technique.
 The authors concluded that implementing the developed tool together with the traditional tools noticeably improves the project controlling scheme and provides more information on project progress.
 The study extends a previous study in which only independent data were investigated.